 106 Darby Rd, Spartanburg, SC

-*Groups of 4 or more can be scheduled year round
+*Groups of 4 or more may be scheduled Tuesday-Friday year round.
+Please contact Rebekah Cockrell: email@example.com

 This site was originally known as the "Jammie Seay House" when it was acquired by the Association.
 However, when more in-depth research was conducted, it became known simply as the Seay House.
 The earliest individual who can be directly tied to the house is not James (Jammie) Seay, but rather Kinsman Seay, the eldest son of Jammie Seay.
 Kinsman was born September 17, 1784, and died February 1, 1883.
 There is documentation that indicates Kinsman and his descendants were associated with this house until about 1969.